If you have a question that is not answered below, please Contact Us.

 • Yes.
 VOCs are found in a variety of everyday items, including household/commercial cleaners, dry-cleaning chemicals, adhesives, varnishes, and some building materials.

-• Our knowledge of vapor intrusion is relatively recent, thanks to newer research techniques and advancements in chemical detection.
-In the past, contaminated sites were evaluated primarily based on impacts to groundwater, not their ability to impact indoor air.
-A recent property transaction next door identified chemicals in soil vapor and this prompted environmental investigation work at the shopping center.
+• In the past, contaminated sites were evaluated primarily based on impacts to groundwater, not their ability to impact indoor air.
+A recent property transaction next door identified chemicals in soil vapor, and this prompted environmental investigation work at the shopping center.

-Market Creek Plaza, LLC, (MCP): MCP did not cause the contamination, but as the owner of the property, is taking responsibility for conducting and funding environmental investigation and cleanup work.
+• Market Creek Plaza, LLC, (MCP): MCP did not cause the contamination, but as the owner of the property, is conducting and funding the necessary environmental investigation and cleanup work.

-Craig Communications: Consultant to MCP; a communications firm that is assisting with communications about this project to those that work at, visit, or live near the Market Creek Plaza.
+• Craig Communications: A communications firm that is assisting with communications about this project to those that work at, visit, or live near the Market Creek Plaza.

 • The Department of Toxic Substances, or DTSC, is part of the California Environmental Protection Agency (CalEPA).
 DTSC’s mission is to protect California’s people, communities and environment from toxic substances, to enhance economic vitality by restoring contaminated land, and to compel manufacturers to make safer consumer products.